Skip to main content

 Besides which, I’m not sure how much the “contribution” angle really matters, because ultimately, there was really only one offer on table, i.e., 8%.
 The difference was only in how WP Engine wanted to cough it up.

-That is: whether WP Engine pays 8% to their people, or pays Automattic 8%, it’s all the same in the end; the price tag is identical.
+Whether WP Engine would’ve paid 8% to their people to do the work, or paid Automattic 8%, it’s all the same in the end; the price tag is identical.
 It’s not really two options, so much as one option with two payment methods.
-So I don’t think this gives a lot of credence to the “it was never about money” argument Matt and Automattic seem to be trying to make—

-especially since, once again, this is all going through Automattic!
+So I don’t think this gives a lot of credence to the “it was never about money” argument Matt and Automattic seem to be trying to make—especially since, once again, this is all going through Automattic!
 Not through the WordPress Foundation or .org (which owns the actual WordPress trademark in question), but through Matt’s own for-profit company, a direct competitor of WP Engine.

 Honestly, this whole release is a little baffling, because it seems to do more to reaffirm WP Engine’s version of events than refute them.